-- b) Where non-disciplinary measures are insufficient and/or inappropriate, the Employer may impose discipline, subject to the provisions of this Article 38. - c) Discipline shall be imposed only for just and reasonable cause and only following an investigation conducted in accordance with Article 38.3. - d) The form of disciplinary action shall be in accordance with Article 38.4 and commensurate with the seriousness of the violations, taking into account any mitigating or aggravating circumstances. - e) The Employer bears the onus of proving that disciplinary action was taken for just cause. - f) The Employer shall exercise its managerial functions as set out in this Article 38 in a manner that is objective and equitable, and in accordance with the principles of natural justice and fairness. - g) In all dealings with the Employer on matters of discipline, including meetings and investigations preceding discipline, the Member will have the right to be accompanied by the RRUFA President or other member of the RRUFA Executive and one (1) other Member of the Association. - h) If the Member is unable to act on their own behalf because of a bona fide medical disability, they may be represented by an advocate designated in writing by the Member. - i) Medical disability is not just cause for discipline. - j) The Employer in consultation with the Association will examine the potential for using a mediation process in the case of disciplinary actions.
+- a) In most cases, it is expected that non-disciplinary measures will be sufficient to bring unacceptable conduct to the attention of a Member in a manner that will assist the Member to correct their behaviour.
+These measures may include discussions, counselling, coaching, professional development or a letter of expectation. - b) Where non-disciplinary measures are insufficient and/or inappropriate, the Employer may impose discipline, subject to the provisions of this Article 38. - c) Discipline shall be imposed only for just and reasonable cause and only following an investigation conducted in accordance with Article 38.3. - d) The form of disciplinary action shall be in accordance with Article 38.4 and commensurate with the seriousness of the violations, taking into account any mitigating or aggravating circumstances. - e) The Employer bears the onus of proving that disciplinary action was taken for just cause. - f) The Employer shall exercise its managerial functions as set out in this Article 38 in a manner that is objective and equitable, and in accordance with the principles of natural justice and fairness.

+- g) In all dealings with the Employer on matters of discipline, including meetings and investigations preceding discipline, the Member will have the right to be accompanied by the RRUFA President or other member of the RRUFA Executive and one (1) other Member of the Association. - h) If the Member is unable to act on their own behalf because of a bona fide medical disability, they may be represented by an advocate designated in writing by the Member. - i) Medical disability is not just cause for discipline. - j) The Employer in consultation with the Association will examine the potential for using a mediation process in the case of disciplinary actions.
 Within such a process, where disciplinary action or dismissal is considered, by mutual consent of the Member and the Employer, a qualified mediator may be used in accordance with accepted procedures of dispute resolution.
-Such mediation is not binding on either Party but is a process for assisting both Parties in effectively communicating their perspectives and clarifying issues and interests before any disciplinary decisions are reached. - k) Disciplinary processes must be kept distinct from academic assessments associated with annual performance reviews, promotion and continuing appointment.
-All academic assessments will be suspended for the Member during the disciplinary processes. - I) A Member's privacy will be respected during the preliminary inquiry and investigation.
+Such mediation is not binding on either Party but is a process for assisting both Parties in effectively communicating their perspectives and clarifying issues and interests before any disciplinary decisions are reached. - k) Disciplinary processes must be kept distinct from academic assessments associated with annual performance reviews, promotion and Continuing Appointment.
+All academic assessments will be suspended for the Member during the disciplinary processes. - A Member's privacy will be respected during the preliminary inquiry and investigation.
 Confidentiality of the preliminary inquiry and investigation will be maintained.